News

 • That’s unfortunate, but likely not illegal.
 You are free to look for another job that may be more fun or just quit.

 • “I’ve been discriminated against, retaliated against, and harassed for five years during my entire employment for all types of discrimination.
-Here is a 20-page written explanation of everything, 100+ pages of documents (including all emails where somebody may have offended me), and I can get a dozen witnesses to verify everything.
+Here is a 20-page written explanation of everything, hundreds of pages of documents (including all emails where somebody may have offended me), and I can get a dozen witnesses to verify everything.
 I’ve been complaining to HR since the moment I joined the company.
-I have filed 10 internal complaints over the last few years and HR never finds in my favor.
+I have filed many internal complaints over the last few years and HR never finds in my favor.
 I want to sue for every possible form of discrimination.”

 • If you’ve been employed by the same employer during this entire time, it’s likely you have not suffered an actionable event worth initiating legal action.
 But assuming you did (such as being fired), if you’re unable to limit the potential claim at least to some extent, it’s unlikely that it would be possible to convince a judge or jury of a specific illegal (and actionable) event.
 Although it’s possible there could be something illegal contained in all this information, the rest of it would probably be used against you.
 An attorney would probably not be interested in taking on this possible case.